- Where is SVA located?

 How does payment work?

-You will be invoiced for the forthcoming term.
+You will be invoiced for the coming term.
 Payments are due prior to the start of each term, or you may pay half of your invoice at the start of term and half mid-way through term.

 SVA accepts direct deposit (preferred), cash, cheque and online payment via credit card (for a small surcharge).